coecms/nccompress/README.md

                         compressed (default False)
   -c, --clean           Clean tmpdir by removing existing compressed files
+                        before starting (default False) -pa, --parallel       Compress files in parallel
+  -np NUMPROC, --numproc NUMPROC
+                        Specify the number of processes to use in parallel operation
-                        before starting (default False) --nccopy              Use nccopy instead of nc2nc (default False)
+  --nccopy              Use nccopy instead of nc2nc (default False)

 ```